wur-bioinformatics/introduction-to-bioinformatics/chapter5.md

 To illustrate the scale of the problem that repeats pose in assembly: most mammalian Y-chromosomes have not been assembled for more than 50%, because of the repeat content.
+[Chapter 1](Chapter1_repeat_masking) explains how to mask repeats from a genome as a first step prior to genome annotation.

 ---